Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 What are the symptoms of thick blood in the human body.

-Why is thick blood dangerous in humans?
+Why is thick blood in humans dangerous?

 High pressure(hypertension).